Vietnam.vn - Nền tảng quảng bá Việt Nam

 In 2015, Japan and South Korea ended their currency swap amid strained bilateral relations.
 The new currency swap agreement is valid for three years.

 On the same day, the Office of South Korean President Yoon Suk Yeol welcomed the resumption of the currency swap agreement between the two countries.
-The office said that this move reflects the two countries' improving financial relations.
+The office said that this move reflects the two countries' improving relationship in the financial field.

-"The resumption of the Korea-Japan currency swap agreement is a meaningful progress that reflects the bilateral relationship, which has rapidly recovered in the security and industrial fields following the Korea-Japan summit in March," Lee Do-woon, a spokesman for the South Korean president, said at a press conference.
+"The resumption of the Korea-Japan currency swap agreement is a meaningful progress that reflects the bilateral relationship, which has rapidly recovered in the security and industrial fields following the Korea-Japan summit in March," said Lee Do-woon, spokesman for the South Korean president, at a press conference.

 South Korean President Yoon Suk Yeol visited Tokyo in March and held a summit with Japanese Prime Minister Fumio Kishida.